-Deadline for submitting the FTE, CPI and Student Class data has been extended to April 30, 2020.
-If you have questions concerning the data collection activities, please email Levette Williams at lewillia@doe.k12.ga.us or you may email Kathy Aspy at kaspy@doe.k12.ga.us.
+If you have questions concerning the FTE, CPI and Student Class data collection activities, please email Levette Williams at lewillia@doe.k12.ga.us or you may email Kathy Aspy at kaspy@doe.k12.ga.us.

 School Nutrition

 GaDOE received word from the U.S. Department of Agriculture (USDA) that two waivers have been approved to extend alternate meal service flexibility in the case of extended closures due to COVID-19.